11 Novembro 2018 | 22h55

 Still struggling, by the age of two he started to build his own sentences when speaking with me: “daddy, let’s go!”, “daddy, where is mommy?”, etc. Wow!
 It was working!
 With time, by the age of three he started, by his own initiative, to apply Portuguese grammatical rules to English language and vice-versa: “este é um grande caixa” literally meaning “this is a big box” when in Portuguese the correct sentence would be “esta é uma caixa grande”.
 The logic was right but I had to interfere to highlight the differences between both languages.

-Words of both languages started to appear in each other language phrases, often in funny ways: “daddy, can you fik here with me tonight?” with “fik” meaning “ficar” (to stay) in Portuguese.
+Words of both languages started to appear in each other language phrases, often in funny ways: “daddy, can you fik here with me now?” with “fik” meaning “ficar” (to stay) in Portuguese.
 “Mamãe, posso take esse brinquedo with me?” (“Mommy, can I take this toy with me?”).
-I finally started to calm down and gain confidence to keep using English language at home also with my 2 younger kids.
+I finally started to calm down and gain confidence to keep using English language at home also with other two babies.

 Now we reached a point where we started developing our English vocabulary together, as I am very transparent with him: “Sorry, son, daddy doesn’t know the meaning of this word.
 English is not my mother tongue, but don’t worry, we are going to find out its meaning together, ok?”
-He is not annoyed by my ignorance and learned that I don’t have the answers to everything.
-Soon, I hope to apply the same logic to other “languages” like mathematics, accounting and physics.
+He is not annoyed by my ignorance and learned that I don’t have answers to everything.
+Soon, I hope to apply the same logic to other human “languages” like mathematics, accounting, sociology and physics.

 Here I share some tips for parents to encourage bilingualism as advised by Dr. Renu Narchal, Educational and Developmental Psychologist: